slds1/slds1/README.md

-# jelbrek creator
+# SalupovTeam
-- SalupovTeam
+- We made things for people to love